-- Replies to data subjects from the authority managing the N.SIS are available in different languages.
-[Denmark, 2017] - The authorities managing the N.SIS accept data subject's rights requests made in languages other than the Member States' language.
+- The authorities managing the N.SIS accept data subject's rights requests made in languages other than the Member States' language.
 [Lithuania, 2018] - The Data Protection Officer of the N.SIS controller has established a comprehensive data breach notification policy, including procedures, tools and instructions to staff.
-[Germany, 2020] - Decentralised structure of personal data protection monitoring where contact persons for the issues regarding personal data protection are available in every unit of the police whilst two data protection officers (DPOs) are in charge of general supervision.
-[The Netherlands, 2021] - The Data Protection Office of the Central Directorate of the Criminal Police made extensive efforts to enhance data protection and data security, as well asfor the N.SIS, including by the design of policies on data protection and information/cyber security issues, the definition and the auditing of information security and data protection management system and the accountability on awareness and training on data protection.
-The Data Protection Officer is in charge of performing vulnerability management, coordinating the vulnerability assessment activity and performing risk assessment and auditing; he/she cooperates with the data controller in a proactive and collaborative manner, e.g. regarding the project
+[Germany, 2020; Norway, 2022]

-- for the realisation of a Cyber Security Operation Centre that allows a prompt and effective incident management [Italy, 2021]. - The Police has established comprehensive information security and data breach notification policies, including procedures, tools, and instructions to staff, as well as business continuity documents.
-[Norway, 2022] - The user authorisation management of the National Police Board prevents unauthorised access to personal data.
+- Decentralised structure of personal data protection monitoring where contact persons for the issues regarding personal data protection are available in every unit of the police whilst two data protection officers (DPOs) are in charge of general supervision.
+[The Netherlands, 2021] - The Data Protection Officer is in charge of performing vulnerability management, coordinating the vulnerability assessment activity and performing risk assessment and auditing; he/she cooperates with the data controller in a proactive and collaborative manner, e.g. regarding the project for the realisation of a Cyber Security Operation Centre that allows a prompt and effective incident management.
+[Italy, 2021] - The user authorisation management of the National Police Board prevents unauthorised access to personal data.
 In addition to the situation where the post or tasks change, the superior of the user controls and assesses annually that the subordinates' user authorisations are appropriate and, if necessary, launches an internal procedure to update them.
 The responsible system coordinator must annually check that the user rights given to stakeholder groups and external persons are appropriate and updated.
-[Finland, 2023]
+[Finland, 2023] - The new Security Information and Event Management (SIEM) tool is implemented as a log analysis tool which significantly improves the detection of anomalies and potential misuse of the Schengen Information System.
+This lowers the vulnerability of the system.
+[Sweden 2022] - Proactive provision of information on the data subjects' rights by the Airport Police.
+They provide a link to the police data protection portal through QR codes, which are placed visibly at the first and second line at the border-crossing points.
+[Hungary, 2024]